Thanks to good roads and a well-integrated transport system, getting around Singapore is generally stress-free.

 Public transport in Singapore

-Expats who plan on using public transport regularly should consider buying a rechargeable EZ-Link card, which can be used on public buses, train services, taxis and a number of other services throughout Singapore.
+Expats who plan on using public transport regularly should consider buying a rechargeable EZ-Link card, which can be used on public buses, train services, taxis and various other services throughout Singapore.
 The EZ-Link app can be used to recharge your card, among other things.
-More information can be found on the EZ-Link website

 MRT and LRT